IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 For NetCDF and HDF5 files, an attempt will be made to extract metadata in NcML_ (XML) format and save it as an auxiliary file.
 (See also :doc:`/developers/aux-file-support` in the Developer Guide.)
 A previewer for these NcML files is available (see :ref:`file-previews`).

+Please note that only modern versions of these formats, the ones based on HDF5 such as NetCDF 4+ and HDF5 itself (rather than HDF4), will yield an NcML auxiliary file.

 .. _NcML: https://docs.unidata.ucar.edu/netcdf-java/current/userguide/ncml_overview.html

 Geospatial Bounding Box